UPPMAX/uppmax4DL/docs/isolated_envs.md

 # Use isolated environments

-!!! abstract "Learning objectives"
-    - Practice using the documentation of your HPC cluster
-    - Find out which isolated environment tool to use on your HPC cluster
-    - Work (create, activate, work, deactivate) with isolated environments in the way recommended by your HPC cluster
-    - (optional) work (create, activate, work, deactivate) with isolated environments in the other way (if any) possible on your HPC cluster
-    - (optional) export and import a virtual environment

 ## Isolated environments

 - As an example, maybe you have been using TensorFlow 1.x.x for your project and